-Suede boots had a major moment last year, with street style stars all over the world donning every style from bitty ankle to ultra-high over-the-knee.
-They made it look so easy to tromp around in the beautiful footwear, which is a feat in itself, but there's a whole other aspect of wearing suede boots rarely spoken of: how to care for them.
+Suede boots move in and out of the trend spotlight from year to year, which means we'll always have the style staple in our wardrobes, whether it's in the form of itty-bitty ankle boots or an ultra-high over-the-knee style.
+Street style stars make it look so easy to tromp around in the beautiful footwear, which is a feat in itself.
+But there's a whole other aspect of wearing suede boots rarely spoken of: how to care for them.

-Cleaning suede can be quite the ordeal because if you do it wrong, you could ruin your beloved booties.
-But if you do it right, you ensure that your beautiful boots reach their maximum lifespan potential and remain in pristine condition through hundreds of wears.
-But fear not!
+We've already gone over how to clean white sneakers, but now it's time to discuss suede boots.
+Cleaning suede can be quite an ordeal because if you do it wrong, you could ruin your beloved booties.
+But if you do it right, you ensure that your beautiful boots reach their maximum potential life span and remain in pristine condition through hundreds of wears.
 With a few of the following tips and tricks in mind, you'll set yourself up for a lifetime guarantee of spotless suede boots.

-Keep reading to find out how to clean suede boots with everyday household items.
-It's easier than you think!
+Keep reading to find out how to clean suede boots with everyday household items—because it's so much easier than you think.

 Invest in a suede-cleaning brush.

-OK, this should be considered a pre-step, but is nonetheless important in the "how to" of cleaning suede shoes.
+Okay, this should be considered a pre-step, but nonetheless, it's important in the "how-to" of cleaning suede shoes.
 Before you even begin the cleaning process, put enough crumpled paper (like a newspaper or used computer paper) inside the shoes so they keep their natural shape while you go to work on them.
-This will help toughen up suede's naturally soft, supple material to make it easier to clean the more stubborn spots.
+This will help toughen up suede's naturally supple material to make it easier to clean the more stubborn spots.

 Rub the surface of your shoes with a clean bath towel.

-After removing excess dirt clumps with your new, handy suede-cleaning brush, gently rub the shoes with a clean bath towel.
-No water, nothing, only a clean, soft bath towel to wipe them down and remove any unseen layers of dust, etc. Again, remember to wipe in the direction of the grain and avoid any vigorous back and forth motion.
+After removing excess dirt clumps with your handy suede-cleaning brush, gently rub the shoes with a clean, dry bath towel.
+Wipe them down and remove any unseen layers of dust, etc. Remember to wipe in the direction of the grain, and avoid any vigorous back-and-forth motions.